 4. Discover the Culture of Monterey

-Monterey is one of California’s oldest cities.
-Spanish explorers first landed on its shores in 1602.
-It later served as the capital of California under Spanish, Mexican, and U.S. military rule, and much of that history has been preserved in buildings that remain today.
+Monterey is one of California’s oldest cities: Spanish explorers landed on its shores in 1602, and it later served as the capital of California under Spanish, Mexican, and U.S. military rule.
+Much of that history has been preserved in buildings that remain standing today.

-To delve deeper into the culture of Monterey, spend some time learning more of its history at the Monterey State Historic Park and fantastic museums.
-Also check out the oldest church in California — San Carlos Royal Chapel.
+To delve deeper into the culture of Monterey, spend some time learning more of its history at the Monterey State Historic Park and museums.
+Also check out the oldest church in California, San Carlos Royal Chapel.

 Monterey State Historic Park

-Monterey State Historic Park is essentially an outdoor museum.
-It is a collection of historically-significant buildings and sites dispersed throughout old Monterey.
-Monterey Historic Park is a relaxed park that you can explore any way you wish.
+Monterey State Historic Park is essentially an outdoor museum consisting of historically-significant buildings and sites dispersed throughout old Monterey.
+This is a relaxed park that you can explore any way you want.

 Start your exploration at the Pacific House Museum or the Custom House next to Fisherman’s Wharf.
 There you can find information about the park and its buildings, as well as their free walking tours.
 Sign up for a tour, or walk part or all of the “Monterey Walking Path of History” on your own.

-Monterey has several other wonderful museums.
+Monterey has several other museums that are well worth visiting.
 Head to the Monterey Museum of Art for an exploration of the past, present, and future of art in California.
 They house almost 10,000 pieces of art in their permanent collection, as well as rotating exhibits.

-If you brought the kids on this trip, don’t miss out on the interactive Monterey County Youth Museum.
-Their move from Cannery Row into downtown Monterey has allowed a much-needed expansion.
-They now offer 9 galleries that teach families about the main industries in Monterey with 50 interactive exhibits.
+If you’re bringing kids on this trip, don’t miss out on the interactive Monterey County Youth Museum.
+They moved from Cannery Row to downtown to allow for a much-needed expansion.
+They now offer nine galleries that teach kids about the main industries in Monterey, with 50 interactive exhibits.

 Did you know that Salvador Dali once lived and painted in Monterey?
 In fact, it is the only place besides Spain where he did so!
 The Monterey History and Art Association displays a small permanent collection of his work alongside other influential Monterey artists in the Stanton Center.